 Frequently Asked Questions

-Question: What's the deal with your Masters in Public Leadership (MAPL) program?
+Question: What's the deal with your Fellowship/Masters program?

 Question: When is your next workshop?
-How do I come to one?
+How do I participate in one?

 Answer: Based on demand from our constituents, our current roster of upcoming workshops is focused on political leadership and campaigns.
 We will be hosting Introductory Campaign Training Workshops on May 19-20 and August 18-19 in Washington, D.C.
 On those same weekends, we invite current candidates, campaign staff, and advocates, intro workshop alumni, and others who are interested in focusing in a specific subject to participate in advanced track training on topics such as fundraising, communications, grassroots organizing, campaign leadership, and advocacy-specific topics.
 Essentially, the single-topic advanced track training is an opportunity to meet with one or more of our instructors at length for a deeper dive into a topic of your choosing.
 You can read more about these workshops and future opportunities under the workshops tab of our website.